binaryguru101/HindiTextModeling/README.md

 ## Overview

-The tokenizer was implemented completely from scratch following the specifications provided in the assignment.
-The pipeline includes preprocessing, vocabulary generation, encoding, and decoding modules.
+A complete NLP toolkit implemented from scratch in Python and PyTorch for Hindi text processing, subword tokenization, word representation learning, and neural language modeling.

 ---